RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 <!-- first accordion item -->
 ###### start-subtype-content

-Paraphrasing in-text
+#### Paraphrasing in-text

 When paraphrasing, include the citation number in square brackets.
 Or, if referring to the author(s) family name in the body of the text, then include the citation number in square brackets immediately after the family name.

-As discussed in [2], relays are used in everyday life.
+> As discussed in [2], relays are used in everyday life.

-Blackburn [2] states that . . .
+> Blackburn [2] states that . . .

-Direct quote in-text
+#### Direct quote in-text

 When directly quoting, place the quote in double quotation marks " " and provide both the citation number and the page number(s) from the source in square brackets.

-"Symmetrical components can be called the language of the relay engineer or technician" [2, p.
+> "Symmetrical components can be called the language of the relay engineer or technician" [2, p.
 71].

-Blackburn notes that "Symmetrical components can be called the language of the relay engineer or technician" [2, p.
+> Blackburn notes that "Symmetrical components can be called the language of the relay engineer or technician" [2, p.
 71].

-Reference list
+#### Reference list

 When citing books make sure to include the following information where available:

 Author(s) initials.
-Family name(s), or name of organisation/company, Title of Book, ed. (edition, except the first).
+Family name(s), or name of organisation/company, *Title of Book*, ed. (edition, except the first).
 Place of Publication City, abbrev.
 U.S. State (if applicable), Country: Publisher, Year of Publication.

-[2]    J. L. Blackburn, Protective Relaying: Principles and Applications, 4th ed.
-Boca Raton, FL, USA: CRC Press, 2014.
+> {.ieee-refs}[2] &nbsp; J. L. Blackburn, *Protective Relaying: Principles and Applications*, 4th ed.
+Boca Raton, FL, USA: CRC Press, 2014. {/.ieee-refs}

 ###### end-subtype-content